-The District has not established a pension plan as the District does not have employees.
-The Internal Revenue Service has determined that the directors are considered to be employees for federal payroll tax purposes only.
+A pension plan has not been established.
+The District does not have employees, except that the Internal Revenue Service has determined that fees of office received by Directors are wages subject to federal income tax withholding for payroll tax purposes only.